 Providing you with the energy you depend on.

-Why are you raising rates?
+Why are you requesting a rate review?

 How much will rates increase?